This post may contain affiliate links. Please see our disclosure policy.

 Other recipes you might enjoy:

-If you like the sound of this Giant Skillet Potato Latke, you will love my Courgette Corn Fritters.
-I make these on repeat when courgettes are in season - there is just something about the crispy outside and soft inside that I find impossible to resist (particularly with a good dip!).
-Another favourite are my super simple Sweetcorn Fritters which require no salting or draining so are even quicker to make.
-If you wanted more veg-based brunch inspiration, my Courgette Frittata (Frittata di Zucchini) is so easy to put together, packed full of flavour (thanks to the gorgeously golden courgettes, melting cheese and fresh herbs) and is on the table in under 30 minutes.
-If you were here for the salmon, don’t miss my Salmon Omelette - super simple and delicious any time of the day.
+If you like the sound of this Giant Skillet Potato Latke, you will love my Courgette Corn Fritters, Sweetcorn Fritters which require no salting or draining so are even quicker to make.
+If you wanted more veg-based brunch inspiration, my Courgette Frittata (Frittata di Zucchini) is so easy to put together.
+Don’t miss my Salmon Omelette or Celeri Remoulade (which would make a good topping too).

 Ingredients